bcgov/Digital-Support-Team-Guidelines/README.md

 ## Purpose of the Digital Annex

-* The OCIO Digital Annex (January 2021 draft) is intended to serve as a prototype.
+* The OCIO Digital Annex (April 2021 draft) is intended to serve as a prototype.
 It could, in the future, support an updated digital investment model for government.

 * The Annex is designed to help implement government’s policy on IM and IT ([CPPM Chapter 12](https://www2.gov.bc.ca/gov/content/governments/policies-for-government/core-policy/policies/im-it-management)), [the Digital Principles](https://github.com/bcgov/Digital-Principles), and [the Service Standard (draft)](https://github.com/rumoncarter/Service-Standard).